 Everywhere I look these days, I see people promoting this thing called self care.
-And I don't disagree that taking care of our bodies - which comprise the temple of the Holy Spirit, after all! - is a bad thing.
+And I agree that taking care of our bodies - which comprise the temple of the Holy Spirit, after all! - is a good thing.

 But we're also commanded to be selfless, to put others first, and to be giving.
 So, while I think that self care (or temple maintenance, as I prefer to view it) can be a good thing if not overdone, there are going to be times when we have nothing left of ourselves to give, and yet giving of ourselves is exactly what we need to do.

 When Turbo was first hospitalized, I stayed up late and got up early while Jon stayed with Turbo in the pediatric ICU.
 I had a 7-week-old who was nursing around the clock.
 I had to learn how to care for a diabetic by administering insulin injections, calculating carbohydrates in his food, monitoring his blood sugar as frequently as the baby was eating, and share 2a.m. blood sugar checks with Jon.
 And somewhere in there, I also had to find time to stay hydrated and nourished myself!